-Israeli F-16 jet shot down by Syrian fire, military says
+Israeli F-16 jet crashes after Syrian fire

 Israeli forces also launched attacks on what they described as Iranian targets in Syria, the IDF said.

+Both pilots aboard the Israeli jet are safe, the Israeli army said.

-Jonathan Conricus, a spokesman with the Israel Defense Forces said in a tweet that "Iran is responsible for this severe violation of Israeli sovereignty."
+Jonathan Conricus, a spokesman for the Israel Defense Forces, said in a tweet that "Iran is responsible for this severe violation of Israeli sovereignty."